Best Jethro Tull Songs

 Should be much higher on the list.

-Admittedly, they've got so much more longer, more epic, progressive, technical, more nuanced songs (on the very same album, at that) BUT!
+Admittedly, they've got so many longer, more epic, progressive, technical, and nuanced songs (on the very same album, at that), BUT this one is just too damn catchy, beautiful, and dance-inducing to not get the top spot for me.

-Great song, love it's rhythm, lyrics and energy.
-Plus you have a lot of flute!
-Maybe my favorite song on Aqualung
+Great song.
+Love its rhythm, lyrics, and energy.
+Plus, you have a lot of flute!
+Maybe my favorite song on Aqualung.

 Fantastic lyrics with an infectious groove.
-Showcasing Tull's heavier side this one rocks from start to finish.
+Showcasing Tull's heavier side, this one rocks from start to finish.
 I thank you for dinner!

 Awesome song!
 It's perfect if you're new to Jethro Tull and aren't totally convinced.

-This one is personally my favorite jethro tull song of all time.
-I could listen to it all day
+This one is personally my favorite Jethro Tull song of all time.
+I could listen to it all day.

-The first Jethro Tull song I Heard was Aqualung, like most people.
+The first Jethro Tull song I heard was Aqualung, like most people.
 But Aqualung doesn't have any of the signature flute.
-This song is great, what can I say.
+This song is great.
+What can I say?

-This Might only be in 23rd place, but this is the best Jethro Tull song, because of that awesome flute part with the singing.
+This might only be in 23rd place, but this is the best Jethro Tull song because of that awesome flute part with the singing.

 This is a top 5 song in my opinion.
-It really grabs you.
-Gets stuck in your head and won't let go.
+It really grabs you, gets stuck in your head, and won't let go.
 Love Ian's voice on this one.

 I love this song.
 So many memories for me as a little kid with the Tull.

-Most true song to the "Tull" technique..
+Most true song to the "Tull" technique.

-Hunting girl somehow captures the sheer essence of a hunt.
-You HAVE to enjoy listening to it.
-It's just marvelous, I'd give it at least third place.
+Hunting Girl somehow captures the sheer essence of a hunt.
+You have to enjoy listening to it.
+It's just marvelous.
+I'd give it at least third place.

 It truly represents the unique qualities of Tull at their best!

 A difficult but rewarding listen.
 The songs get better as they go along.
 Critique Oblique is the highlight on side one.
-Top of our stairs, Overseer and Flight from Lucifer are all good songs in their own right.
+Top of Our Stairs, Overseer, and Flight from Lucifer are all good songs in their own right.
 Go on and give it another try.

 Underrated.
 It's as good as Thick as a Brick.